brycewray/hugo-site/content/posts/2024/05/hugo-0-126-x-speedy-pages-data/index.md

 Microsoft Word's default for "1st" is "1^st^" --- which I find annoying, but at least it shows a superscript.

-*By the way, the CSS I'm using here make the subscript and superscript use the same baselines as their surrounding content, thus avoiding the janky line heights you often see when people use `sub` and `sup` in HTML:*
+*By the way, the CSS I'm using here makes the subscript and superscript use the same baselines as their surrounding content, thus avoiding the janky line heights you often see when people use `sub` and `sup` in HTML:*

 ```css
 sub, sup {